How Share Ourselves Started

 - Health centers serve overlooked communities

-- Health centers innovate and problem-solve, addressing the social drivers of health
+- Health centers innovate and problem-solve, addressing the social risk factors of health

 - Health centers focus on partnerships and building synergy in the community